What are current best practices in bilingual education?

 Practice #8: Ongoing, Curiosity-led Professional Development

 Join me on this one!
 Pursue ongoing professional development opportunities to deepen your understanding of bilingual education, language acquisition theories, and best practices.
 Invite colleagues to join in your learning & to share out with others!
-Check out my ever-building professional development book recommendation list here!

 Read more about best practices in bilingual education!